SHervoe-Hansen/website/content/post/protein_unfolding_EN/index.md

 Using these words it should then be obvious that the probability of a microstate, observing a specific number from a die, is given as the ratio of the weight of observing the specific microstate, being equal to 1, and the partition function, which is the total number of the possible outcome.
 From this example, it is obvious that all microstates possess the same probability equal to 1/6.

 However, [Ludwig Boltzmann](https://en.wikipedia.org/wiki/Ludwig_Boltzmann), the founder of statistical thermodynamics, discovered that microstates of different energy do not possess equal probability.
 Within our dice example, this would for example be the case if one uses a dice that is unequal in mass on all sides (loaded dice), such that the potential energy due to gravity is different for the various numbers shown by the dice.
-Ludwig Boltzmann discovered that the partition function in the such case takes the form:
-$$
-Q = \sum_{\mathrm{microstates}} e^{\frac{-E}{RT}}
-$$
-where the sum is conducted over the number of microstates, $E$ is the energy of the given microstate, $R$ is the gas constant, and $T$ is the temperature.
-The probability of a given microstate $i$ with energy $E$ is then as before given as the ratio of the weight between the microstate and the partition function.
+The equation which determines the probability of a microstate is called the [Boltzmann distribution](https://en.wikipedia.org/wiki/Boltzmann_distribution).
+While the mathematics may still be slightly complicated, the main message to take away is the following: The probability of a microstate depends on its energy and the temperature of the system the application includes a great variety of systems; from the description of dice (fair and loaded) to the description of atoms and molecules.
-$$
-P_{i} = \frac{e^{\frac{-E}{RT}}}{Q}
-$$
-Returning to the loaded loaded dice example, using the potential energy associated with the different numbers we can write a partition function for the loaded dice and calculate the associated probability of the individual microstates illustrated in the figure below.

-{{< figure src="Dice_Partition_function_cheat.png" caption="Statistical thermodynamics of a loaded dice" numbered="true" >}}
+{{< figure src="Dice_Cheat_Simple.png" caption="Statistical thermodynamics of a loaded dice" numbered="true" >}}

-We find the dice showing the number 5, which is having the lead piece at the bottom of the dice, is having the highest probability of all the microstates, as it would also be expected by rational thinking.
-As an exercise, you can show the relationship between probability and energy also works for the fair dice, in which all microstates (numbers) have the same energy due to the mass of the dice being uniform.

 ### Lattice Statistics of Proteins: The HP Model
 Having covered some of the fundamentals of statistical thermodynamics, we are now ready to address protein folding.